Why pay more interest to the bank for your mortgage?

 FREE Consultation and Enquire now:

 PS: Gone are the days whereby the banks give us legal subsidy.
-So please be prepared to use your own cash or CPFOA funds to pay for the legal subsidy or appeal to the banks for this subsidy.
+So please be prepared to use more of your own cash or CPFOA funds to pay for the legal subsidy or appeal to the banks for this subsidy.
 The important thing is to lock in a suitable mortgage rate for you and you still enjoy overall cost savings in the long run.